-The Behavioural Supports Ontario (BSO) focuses on providing quality care for seniors with complex and challenging mental health, dementia or other neurological conditions.
+Behavioural Supports Ontario (BSO) focuses on providing quality care for older adults with complex and challenging mental health, dementia or other neurological conditions.

-The Behavioural Supports Ontario (BSO) project is a collaboration between Local Health Integration Networks, Alzheimer Society of Ontario, Health Quality Ontario, and the Ministry of Health and Long-Term Care.
+BSO is a collaboration between Ontario Health West, Alzheimer Society of Ontario, Health Quality Ontario, the Ministry of Health and the Ministry of Long-Term Care.

 Our HNHB BSO programs for Long term care is now a “Best Practice Spotlight Organization” as designated by the RNAO (Registered Nurses Association of Ontario).

 - Person and Family Centered Care:

 See our staff share their perspective in these Videos: